Antzee1/100-days-of-code/readme.md

 # LOG 🗓🗓🗓

 ⬆️ Order of entries: newest to oldest ⬆️
+### Day 93 - Friday 13.04.2018 - Bootstrap
+Did a few lessons on the web developer bootcamp course on Udemy.
+Just into the Bootstrap section, and it seems Bootstrap can do a lot more than I was aware of.
+I’m very unsure whether I want to use it or whether I should stick to learning how to code everything myself.
+But I guess this question will answer itself once I get more knowledge and experience.
 ### Day 92 - Thursday 12.04.2018 - CSS selectors & specificity + JavaScript lessons
 Kept going with the web developer course on Udemy.
 The first section I watched covered CSS selectors and specificity, and there was lots of selectors I didn’t know about.
 So cool.
 I then did the course exercise, including the bonus challenge, and felt quite confident throughout, even though I hadn’t used all the selectors before.
 I also watched the fonts and the box model section.
 Familiar with this content from before.
 Finished the day with a lesson of the JavaScript course on Watch and Code and I ended up super happy because I understood how a couple things were connected + I was able to explain it to my house teacher (the bf), so that was definitely progress.